Summer Student-Faculty Research Projects

 1) The proposal must begin with a title and a brief summary of the proposed research.
 The writing should be clear, complete and concise, and should use terms and language readily understood by the non-specialist.
 Please limit your proposal to no more than five pages.

 2) The proposal should describe the research project and its objectives, the significance of the research problem being studied, the benefit to the participating student, the role of each collaborator in the project, and the project's relation to the faculty member's on-going research.
 If the research is designed by the student, then the project should be described in full and the respective roles of the student and the faculty member delineated.

 3) The proposal should describe the research process to be followed by the student in carrying out the research with the faculty member, specifying the theory and methodologies which the student will learn, the research methods and skills being taught to the student (specific library research strategies, use and application of equipment and instruments, bibliographical research, hypothesis testing, etc.) and their importance, the anticipated outcome of the research, and how the research findings will be shared on campus or at a professional meeting.

 4) Other sources of funding, internal or external, in support of any summer research must be indicated on the application.

 5) A budget for project costs, with justification for each category (e.g., mileage, reproductions, types of supplies).
 Faculty members should submit an itemized and prioritized project cost budget.
 Project cost funding will be allocated according to the budgets received and funding available.

 6) Other information you consider appropriate.

-8) Submit the proposal to Nancy Rawson, Office of Academic Affairs, by March 1, 2013.
+8) Submit the proposal to Nancy Rawson, Office of Academic Affairs, by January 14, 2014.
 Be sure to receive confirmation that your proposal was received.
 Retain a copy for your file.
-Awards will be announced by the end of March 2013.
+Awards will be announced at the beginning of February 2014.